 - Eazy XMLRPC Pingback Disable

 What you should do during a DDoS attack

 DDoS attacks can happen to anyone despite all the security measures in place.
-The top companies, like Cloudflare and Sucuri, deal with them all the time.
-So if your site is under attack, don’t worry: here are some of the things that you can do to minimize the damage.
+The top companies, like Cloudflare and Sucuri, always deal with them.
+So if your site is under attack, don’t worry: here are some things you can do to minimize the damage.

 Inform the team

-If you face a DDoS attack, the first thing you should do is inform your teammates about the issue.
-This will help your team to be prepared to look out for potential issues and help with customer support queries.
+If you face a DDoS attack, you should first inform your teammates about the issue.
+This will help your team prepare to look out for potential issues and help with customer support queries.

 Inform the customers

-During a DDoS attack, the first line of attack will be to the site’s user experience.
+During a DDoS attack, the first line of attack will be on the site’s user experience.
 Therefore it’s best to let your clients know what is going on.
-Through your social media accounts, you can announce that your website is having technical difficulties, and everything will be back to normal soon.
+You can announce that your website is having technical difficulties through your social media accounts, and everything will be back to normal soon.

 If the attack is significant, you can also use your email marketing service to communicate with customers and follow your social media updates.
 Communication during these challenging times makes a huge difference in keeping your brand’s reputation strong.